MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddflip.md

 ---
-Description: Causes the surface memory associated with the target and current surfaces to be interchanged. ms.assetid: 2c557393-079e-48e5-b3a6-1157265d88e3
+description: Causes the surface memory associated with the target and current surfaces to be interchanged. ms.assetid: 2c557393-079e-48e5-b3a6-1157265d88e3
 title: NtGdiDdFlip function (Ntgdi.h) ms.topic: reference